What can you do if you can’t pay your energy bill? Find out what help is available for your gas and electricity bills.

-While the energy price cap will drop by 7% from 1 October, most will still be paying more than last winter when you factor in the Government’s £400 energy bills rebate all households received then.
-Without that it’ll be unaffordable for many, with bills close to double what they were before the energy crisis hit two years ago.
+With the energy price cap rising by 5% on 1 January, most will be paying more than last winter when you factor in the government’s £400 energy bills rebate all households received then.
+While we are seeing more fixed energy deals return to the market, none offer big savings against the cap.

-If you are struggling to pay your energy bills, the best thing you can do is contact your supplier as soon as possible and let them know.
-Under Ofgem regulations, your supplier must help you if you can’t afford to pay you energy bills.
-They can give you a few options depending on your circumstances:
+If you’re struggling to pay your energy bills, the best thing you can do is contact your supplier as soon as possible and let them know.
+Under Ofgem regulations, your supplier must help you if you can’t afford to pay your energy bills.
+They can give you a few options depending on your circumstances.
+These include:

 If you’re a low-income household on a prepayment meter, you can ask for ‘emergency credit’.
 You can get around £5 emergency credit on your meter, but this can vary depending on your supplier.
 The emergency fund usually becomes available when you have around 50p or less on your meter for electricity and less than £2 for gas.